WafaJohal/SocialRobotUpdate/.github/ISSUE_TEMPLATE/add-paper.md

 ---
 name: Add paper
 about: add a new paper in the database
-title: 'title of the paper'
+title: title of the paper
-labels: '[ADD]'
+labels: enhancement
-assignees: ''
+assignees: WafaJohal

 ---